ClaudeZsb/muddoc/docs/source/index.rst

 especially for native `solidity <https://docs.soliditylang.org/en/latest/>`_ developers.
 We think that `mud's official documentation <https://mud.dev/introduction>`_ is not particularly friendly to native solidity developers, so we decided to write this documentation.

-Check out the :doc:`/basics/001_introduction_to_mud_framework` section for a introduction and examples of mud, including how to :ref:`installation` the mud.
+Check out the :doc:`/basics/001_introduction_to_mud_framework` section for an introduction and examples of mud, including how to :ref:`installation` the mud.

 .. note::